 Since the very first Tourniquet release in 1990, Stop the Bleeding, Ted has been a strong voice for animal welfare.
 "I have a life-long passion for helping God's creation - the animals - and it matters greatly to me how they are treated.”
-You can hear and feel that passion in songs like "Ark of Suffering", "Stereotaxic Atrocities", and "Going, Going, Gone".
+You can hear and feel that passion in songs like "Ark of Suffering", "Stereotaxic Atrocities", "Going, Going, Gone" - and in his "opus to animals" ONWARD TO FREEDOM.
 His first solo album, released in 2010 – ODE TO A ROADKILL- features "vocals" courtesy of authentic haunting animal sounds, reflecting Ted's deep respect for the animal realm.
 ODE is a 42 minute hypnotic heavy wall of sound made possible by vintage Orange and Sunn amps.
-Produced, recorded, and mixed by Ted himself.
-"I have always wanted to make a record like ODE TO A ROADKILL.
-I have been a fan of slow “stoner” music for many years, and this album definitely fits that category, with my own influence to it, of course.
-The title track refers to the sad reality of the millions of animals who die each year on our roadways.”
+The title track refers to the sad reality of the millions of animals who die each year on our roadways.

 Ted has a special fascination with butterflies and other insects.
-He has traveled to many places including the jungles of Papua New Guinea, the Amazon Basin of Western Brazil, Malaysia, Taiwan, Ecuador, The Dominican Republic and the Solomon Islands.
+He has traveled to many places including the jungles of Papua New Guinea, the Amazon, Malaysia, Taiwan, Ecuador, Dominican Republic, and the Solomon Islands.
 The fantastic, repetitive sounds of the jungle have influenced his drumming as well.